bmartindev/LifeLog-website/README.md

    - Go to your project (lifelog-website)
    - Click "Settings" tab
    - Click "Domains" in the left sidebar
-   - Enter `lifelog.app` and click "Add"
+   - Enter `thelifelogapp.com` and click "Add"

 2. **Vercel will show you DNS records**
    - You'll see something like: